SatyaRy/KH-auto-trade-support-bot/README.md

 pnpm run build && node dist/main.js
 ```
 The HTTP server exposes simple endpoints (e.g., `/telegram/options`, `/telegram/health`) while the Telegram worker runs via `OnModuleInit`.

+## Deploying with webhooks (Vercel-friendly)

+- If `TELEGRAM_WEBHOOK_URL` is set, the bot runs in webhook mode (good for serverless).
+Telegram will call `POST /telegram/webhook`.
+- Set `TELEGRAM_WEBHOOK_SECRET` and configure the same value in your Telegram webhook to reject spoofed requests.
+- Without `TELEGRAM_WEBHOOK_URL`, the bot falls back to long polling (good for local or long-lived servers).

 ## Customizing support videos